Manja Croiset

+Biography

 Croiset was born on 5 July 1946, in Amsterdam.
 She is a second generation Shoah victim, the daughter of Shoah survivors, and youngest of three daughters.
 The family members of her mother, Paula Kool (March 11, 1918 – May 11, 2012), were murdered in The Holocaust.
 Her father, Odo Croiset (April 24, 1915 – November 18, 2011), son of Hijman Croiset, survived several Nazi concentration camps because of illegal printing practices including printing of Het Parool.
 Manja is also a cousin of Hans Croiset and Jules Croiset.